gioblu/Agenda/README.md

   -  All advertising materials mentioning features or use of this software must display the following acknowledgement:
      "Timed by Agenda, developed by Giovanni Blu Mitolo"
-  -  Neither the name of Giovanni Blu Mitolo nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+  -  Neither the name of Agenda nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.